Savvy Homebody

 Make Ahead and Storage

-Make this amazing pie crust ahead of time or a big batch for an event or the holidays.
+Make this amazing pie crust ahead of time, a big batch for an event or the holidays.
 It can be wrapped well in freezer paper and plastic wrap and frozen for up to 3 months.

 Prepped ingredients on wood counter top.
 Flour in pie pan, white bowl of melted butter, clear bowl of milk and sugar, and a sillver fork.